Oskito00/Football-Predictor/readme.md

   - Reached a **51% average accuracy** for match result predictions using the current model.
 - **Observations:**
   - Including data from past seasons reduced accuracy, suggesting that recent data is more predictive.
   - Head-to-head statistics were among the top predictive features.
+This will be revisited as it seems intuitive that past data would be useful.

 ## Future Work